ComLangDevelopment/WG-Papers/Embedded/01-EmbeddedGoals.md

 * Crypto API, where available
 * Polymorphic/Dynamic Dispatch

-`[ ]` Provide methods of compiling and linking to embedded/freestanding environments, including for os dev
-* Split Standard library into various parts which may be provided where the requisite features are available (core, alloc, crypto, std for example) (with Library Design Working Group)
-* Provide a method of disabling part of the standard library, and enabling the parts which can be provided

 `[ ]` Make Porting the laser language to a new environment, freestanding or hosted, a trivial matter
 * Reduce architecture specific code and types written in the standard library
 * Provide easy methods to select (and add selections for) architecture specific code and types where necessary